 a completed application form

-two letters of recommendation, preferably from professors of history or related fields
+two letters of recommendation from professors

-official transcripts from previous colleges or universities
+official transcripts from previous colleges

 scores from the Graduate Record Examination General Test (taken no more than 5 years ago)

-a writing sample of no more than fifteen pages
+a writing sample (fifteen pages maximum)

 The program admits students for the Fall term only Completed applications with all supporting materials, including test scores and recommendations, must be in the Office of Admissions at the Graduate Center by the listed deadline.
 The Program reviews completed applications beginning in February.
 The Office of Admissions notifies students when the Committee reaches a decision.
 These notifications begin in March and continue through June.